jamesMcMeex/angular-store/README.md

 # AngularStore

+Deployed to Firebase here: https://jmc-angular-store.firebaseapp.com/

+Based on the recently updated Anuglar 8 tutorial.
+Covers the following concepts:

+- Initial setup using the CLI
+- Hooking up new components
+- Input and Output binding
+- Routing, including computed routes
+- Managing data through services
+- Making use of HttpClientModule
+- Forms, including the FormBuilder service
+- Deploymentto Firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

-Based on the Anuglar 8 tutorial.

 ## Development server